Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The 1st mate and others lowered the aft starboard boat, while the 3rd mate and some others launched the aft port motorboat.
 However, the motorboat was found to be damaged, so those who were in it were transferred to the 1st mate's boat, holding 13 in all.
 The motorboat's occupants had seen Ordinary Seaman Schüller lowering himself down the side of the ship, but he did not jump when encouraged to do so, as the motorboat was immediately filled with water.

 About half an hour after the torpedo had struck, the ship went straight down by the bow.
-At this time the U-boat came up to ask the usual questions about ship and cargo etc., and after having given them the course and distance to Barbados it disappeared again.
+At this time the U-boat surfaced to ask the usual questions about ship and cargo etc., and after having given them the course and distance to Barbados it disappeared again.
 The survivors proceeded to transfer supplies from the rafts and the damaged motorboat, whereupon the 2 boats headed for land.
 They were picked up the next morning* (May 15) by the Yugoslavian D/S Kupa which kept both lifeboats hoisted up to her starboard side, while taking care of the survivors and supplementing their lifeboat contents.
 The intention was to continue in the boats later on, as Kupa was bound for Cape Town, but while the Norwegians were still on board this ship was also torpedoed and sunk by U-156 (port side in No. 1 hatch).
 She sank by the bow in about 20 minutes - Siljestad's crew were able to get back in their own lifeboats and continued towards Barbados, with 20 in the captain's boat, 11 in the 1st mate's.
 Kupa's crew members were in 2 lifeboats.

 The captain's boat lost contact with the others in the course of the night, but on May 18 they spotted a ship with all her lights on (rather an unusual sight for that time).
 This turned out to be the Las Palmas bound Italian M/T Arcola, which with her clear nationality markings on her side could sail without danger from the German U-boats.
-Here's something I don't quite understand, the ship had a British "control crew" on board (why? enlighten me, please!).
-3 young British seamen from Siljestad were transferred to the Arcola, while captain Kaltenborn and 16 others preferred to continue to Barbados, after having been given plenty of food and water.
+Here's something I don't quite understand, the ship is said to have had a British "control crew" on board (why? enlighten me, please!).
+3 young British seamen from Siljestad were transferred to the Arcola, while Captain Kaltenborn and 16 others preferred to continue to Barbados, after having been given plenty of food and water.
 They reached Bridgeport, Barbados in the afternoon of May 20.

-The 11 men in the 1st Mate's boat landed at Guiria on May 23, having been towed in by a patrol boat from the Venezuelan Coast Guard.
+The 11 men in the 1st mate's boat landed at Guiria on May 23, having been towed in by a patrol boat from the Venezuelan Coast Guard.
 They were later taken to Trinidad on May 28.
 The survivors from Kupa reached Barbados, after having sailed for 10 days.

 The maritime inquiry into Siljestad's loss was held in New York on July 7-1942 with the captain, the 3rd mate, and Able Seamen Haugland and Svellingen appearing.